dwojtasik/qget/README.rst

 ---------
 Part size is calculated in runtime based on resource size in bytes and maximum amount of asynchronous connections set by user (or connection test).
-Max part size param (``max_part_mb`` or ``--part MAX_PART_MB``) supplied by user is use as a top limit for calulated value.
+Max part size param (``max_part_mb`` or ``--part MAX_PART_MB``) supplied by user is use as a top limit for calculated value.

 .. code-block:: text